arnaldpuy/irrigation_efficiency/README.md

 We provide the code in `.R`, `.rmd` and `.pdf` along with the system requirements.
 Contact Arnald Puy (arnald.puy@pm.me) for further information.

 ## Datasets included
+We include all .csv datasets needed to replicate our work.
+The .nc files weight too much and should be downloaded from either ISIMIP (https://www.isimip.org).

 `rohwer_data_all.csv`: produced from Rohwer et al. 2007.

 `bos_data.csv`: produced from Bos and Nugteren 1990.